GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 ### Exercise 3: Building more functionalities

-For this exercise, the code can either but in their own controller, or you can reuse the existing `DemoController.java`.
+For this exercise, reuse the existing `DemoController.java`.

 Add the following endpoints using the help of Copilot, then also create the unit tests for every new operation.
 It is pretty easy with Copilot !